samin-taheri/samin-taheri/README.md

 ## Other
 🧠 I'm currently improving myself through my contributions as a front-end developer.

-👯‍♀️ I'm looking forward to collaborating with companies.

 📫 How to reach me: samintaheri1922000@gmail.com

 👾 Published Project: